celest-dev/website/docs/functions/data-types.md

 ## Writing custom serialization logic

-If you need custom handling for you serialization logic, simplify add a `fromJson` and `toJson` methods to your data type.
-Celest will use your custom `fromJson`/`toJson` implementations instead when transmitting the type to and from your backend.
+If you need custom handling for your serialization logic, add the `fromJson` and `toJson` methods to your data type.
+Celest will use your custom `fromJson`/`toJson` implementations when transmitting the type to and from your backend.

 Here, the `Price.toJson` method is used to upper-case the `currency` value.